Homebrain/Homebrain/README.md

 ## Usage

-**NOTE:** This will change in the near future when a setup.py file is created.

 ### Installation

-Install dependencies with `pip3 install -r requirements.txt`
+Install dependencies with `python3 setup.py install`, if you are going to develop run `python3 setup.py develop` instead.

 ### Running it

-Run with `python3 homebrain.py`
+Run with `homebrain`

 ## Development